-It must be possible for spectators to view the match, either standing or seated, for the full length of at least 2 sides of the playing area.
+It must be possible for spectators to view the match, either standing or seated, for the full length of at least 3 sides of the playing area but see also para 2.1.
 Where any side is designated as spectator-free, measures must be in place to ensure there is no unauthorised access.